markomanninen/artifactsofthefloweroflife/undated.md

 ![Fu Dog sphere © Tyson Amick](./media/fu-dog.jpg){caption=1 width=600}

 An earth sphere under the Fu Dog (or male lion/Buddha).
 This is a common defender statue on the houses and temples in the Ming and Qing dynasties.
-In the picture is one of the stone lions guarding the Jing'An Temple in Shanghai, China.
+The picture is of one of the stone lions guarding the Jing'An Temple in Shanghai, China.
 Undated.
 (Photo © Tyson Amick<!-- cite author="Tyson Amick" title="Stone lions guarding the Jing'An Temple in Shanghai" date="" location="" type="website" href="http://www.travelpod.com/travel-blog/nonlinear/3/tpod.html" -->)

 <!-- endnopb -->
 <!-- nopb -->